 Struggling to find a home large enough to fit the entire family under one roof?
-(Recently installed in 2023, the roof is brand new!)
+(Recently installed in 2023, the roof is like brand new!)
 At just under 2800 square ft., the 4 bedroom home has a striking presence from the street.
 Entering the front door you are greeted with rustic charm.
-Knotty pine, exposed beams, and all brick, work together to create an incredible first impression.
+Knotty pine, exposed beams, and brick all work together to create an incredible first impression.
 Laminate floors and hardwood line the floor of the main living space.
 The kitchen features hardwood cabinetry, stainless steel appliances, brand new cook top, and ample counter space.
 Hosting large groups is never an issue.
 Whether dining inside or out, the large dining space or expansive back deck will be a great place to host.
 Beyond the kitchen past the laundry room, the full guest bath leads to a tucked away family room, and the expansive garage.
 Inside of the garage there is an additional staircase leading to an abundance of attic storage.
 Heading upstairs you will find the 3 guest bedrooms, a guest bathroom, and a primary suite you will never want to leave.
 Vaulted ceilings, large windows, and exposed beams create a cozy environment.
 Built in linen storage, tile counters and brand new shower showcased by an over head sky light.
-Overlooking the greenbelt, this large family home is perfect for the expanding family and an opportunity you shouldnt overlook!
+Overlooking the greenbelt, this large family home is perfect for the expanding family and an opportunity you shouldn't overlook!

 Roam is your trusted partner for affordable home ownership.
 We help manage the assumption process from start to finish, enabling homebuyers to easily purchase their next home with a low-interest rate mortgage attached.